 What is the Coffee Supply Chain?

-The coffee supply chain describes the journey from farm to cup, involving producers, processors, exporters, importers, roasters, and finally, consumers.
-In specialty coffee, the supply chain is shorter, more transparent, and designed to preserve quality, traceability, and value at every step.
+The coffee supply chain encompasses the full circle of coffee from farm to cup, involving multiple stakeholders, including producers, processors, exporters, importers, and roasters, before reaching consumers.
+In specialty coffee, the chain is intentionally shorter and more transparent, emphasizing quality, traceability, and equitable value distribution at every stage.

 Traceability: Specialty supply chains ensure that roasters know where their coffee comes from, often down to the farm or lot level.